iamprakashom/tybyers.github.io/_posts/2016-02-21-denver-bcycle.md

 comments: True
 ---

 Denver, Colorado is considered to be one of the most [bikeable cities in America](http://www.bizjournals.com/denver/news/2015/05/15/denver-among-top-10-most-bikeable-cities-heres-the.html).
 In addition to the fine bike lanes, bike trails, and mostly favorable weather ([300 days of sunshine](http://www.westword.com/news/colorados-300-days-of-sunshine-claim-its-a-myth-and-states-climatologist-tells-us-why-5875821), says the possibly dubious but sunny claim), Denver is also a [B-cycle city](https://www.bcycle.com/), with bicycle rental kiosks dotting the sidewalks near the city center.
-For this short study, we obtained Denver's 2014 B-cycle trip data, and used it along with some other data sources to see if we could model hourly ridership across the Denver B-cycle network.
-Our study indicated that most calendar and clock variables are highly significant when predicting ridership, and weather variables such as temperature and amount of cloud cover appear to be as well.
-This document details how we obtained the data, how we merged data from different sources, shows some explorations of the data, and finally shows how we created our model of system ridership.
+For this short study, I obtained Denver's 2014 B-cycle trip data, and used it along with some other data sources to see if I could model hourly ridership across the Denver B-cycle network.
+My study indicated that most calendar and clock variables are highly significant when predicting ridership, and weather variables such as temperature and amount of cloud cover appear to be as well.
+This post details how I obtained the data, how I merged data from different sources, shows some explorations of the data, and finally shows how I created a regression model of system ridership.

 ##About B-cycle

 [B-cycle](https://en.wikipedia.org/wiki/B-cycle) is a public bicycle sharing company that operates in several cites, including Denver, Colorado.
 The premise is that users may "checkout" a bike from a kiosk, which is usually along a city sidewalk, under various short- to long-term [access passes](https://denver.bcycle.com/pages-in-top-navigation/what-is-b-cycle/what-does-it-cost), depending on the user's preference and anticipated usage.
 In Denver, most of the kiosks appear to have 10-20 "docks" where the bikes are stored until a user checks out the bike.
 After a user checks out a bike, they ride it for as long as they wish, and then check it back in any B-cycle kiosk.
 In 2014, Denver B-cycle operated 84 different kiosks, which are mostly clustered around the city center.
 At the end of the year, B-cycle posts their yearly trip data as an Excel spreadsheet on their company webpage.
-We used these data, along with data from a few other sources, to conduct this study.
+I used these data, along with data from a few other sources, to conduct this study.
 For more information, please see the [Denver B-cycle homepage](https://denver.bcycle.com/).

 ##Data Acquisition and Merging

-For this report, we obtained data from several sources and combined the data together, taking the following steps.
+For this report, I obtained data from several sources and combined the data together, taking the following steps.
 Most of the initial data download and munging steps can be replicated by looking at the [exploring_bcycle_data.Rmd](https://github.com/tybyers/denver_bcycle/blob/master/exploring_bcycle_data.Rmd) file; most of these steps were too time-intensive to be carried out in a production-level script.

  1. Downloaded B-cycle 2014 Trip Data from the [B-Cycle company information webpage](https://denver.bcycle.com/company).
-We did some date munging and changed variable names to ones that are more R-friendly.
+I did some date munging and changed variable names to ones that are more R-friendly.
  2. Obtained B-cycle kiosk data (kiosk name and address) by hand from the [Denver B-cycle homepage](https://denver.bcycle.com/).
  3. Created a list of the 6800 combinations of checkout kiosk/return kiosk.
-For each combination, we used the `mapdist` function from R's `ggmap` package to find the approximate bicycling distance and time between each kiosk.
-Because of the large number of one-way streets in the Denver downtown area, where the kiosks are highly clustered, we chose to find each checkout-return pair's distance separately, rather than finding a single distance for each pair regardless of direction of travel.
+For each combination, I used the `mapdist` function from R's `ggmap` package to find the approximate bicycling distance and time between each kiosk.
+Because of the large number of one-way streets in the Denver downtown area, where the kiosks are highly clustered, I chose to find each checkout-return pair's distance separately, rather than finding a single distance for each pair regardless of direction of travel.
 This process took three days, because the Google Distance Matrix API (which the `mapdist` function uses) only allows 2500 calls a day.
  4. Found the latitude and longitude for each station using the `geocode` function in the `ggmap` package.
  5. Obtained an API key from [forecast.io](https://developer.forecast.io/).
-Within R, in our exploratory `Rmd` file, we wrote a function to download the weather data from forecast.io.
-Each day's hourly data comes in a separate JSON file; we saved each JSON file to a directory.
+Within R, in my exploratory `Rmd` file, I wrote a function to download the weather data from forecast.io.
+Each day's hourly data comes in a separate JSON file; I saved each JSON file to a directory.
- 6. Within the production script, we merged different parts of the above data in different ways, depending on the specific task goals.
+ 6. Within the production script, I merged different parts of the above data in different ways, depending on the specific task goals.
 The final merging was to merge aggregated hourly checkout data with the hourly weather data.

 ###A Note about Holidays
-For our study, we factored in City of Denver observed holidays.
+For my study, I factored in City of Denver observed holidays.
 Denver city celebrates all the same holidays as the federal holidays, with the following exception: Columbus Day is not a city holiday, and is replaced by Cesar Chavez Day, usually in late March.
-We only factored in the major [federal holidays](https://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/federal-holidays/#url=2014) that result in government and bank closures (with the exception above), and not the lesser holidays.
+I only factored in the major [federal holidays](https://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/federal-holidays/#url=2014) that result in government and bank closures (with the exception above), and not the lesser holidays.

 ##Basic Ridership Statistics

 ### Number of Rides
 The B-cycle data, as downloaded, contains 377,229 rows of "trip data."
 Nominally, this means that 377,229 B-cycle trips were taken in 2014.
 Indeed, the [2014 Denver B-cycle annual report](https://denver.bcycle.com/docs/librariesprovider34/default-document-library/annual-reports/2014-denver-bike-sharing-annual-report.pdf?sfvrsn=2) claims this to be the number of rides for the year.

 However, over 1% of the rides (4279 rides) have the same checkout station as return station with a trip duration of only 1 minute (see Figure 1 below).
-We believe these should be filtered out because we believe the majority of these "rides" are likely people checking out a bike, and then deciding after a very short time that this particular bike doesn't work for them.
-We believe that most of the same-kiosk rides under 5 minutes or so likely shouldn't count, but we only culled the ones that were one minute long.
+I believe these should be filtered out because I believe the majority of these "rides" are likely people checking out a bike, and then deciding after a very short time that this particular bike doesn't work for them.
+I believe that most of the same-kiosk rides under 5 minutes or so likely shouldn't count, but only culled the ones that were one minute long.

 <img class='figure' src='https://raw.githubusercontent.com/tybyers/denver_bcycle/master/figures/duration_same_kiosk.png'>